-The vast majority of collexeme analyses - simple or distinctive - have used a bidirectional association measure (AM) and, more specifically, a bidirectional AM that is ultimately based on a p-value/significance test, namely either $p{\text{Fisher-Yates}}$ or the log-likelihood value G^2 .
+The vast majority of collexeme analyses - simple or distinctive - have used a bidirectional association measure (AM) and, more specifically, a bidirectional AM that is ultimately based on a p-value/significance test, namely either $p{\rm Fisher-Yates}$ or the log-likelihood value G^2 .
 This is suitable for many applied or completely exploratory purposes.
-However, it comes with three potentially important problems, which come under the heading of information loss due to conflation.
-First, because the AM used is bidirectional, it cannot by definition distinguish whether
+However, it comes with two potentially important problems, both of which come under the heading of information loss due to conflation.
+First, because the AM used is bidirectional, it can be definition not distinguish whether

-- 1. a verb lemma attracts a construction strongly while the construction attracts the verb lemma only (much more) weakly; - 2. a construction attracts a verb lemma strongly while the verb lemma attracts the construction only (much more) weakly; - 3. both construction and the verb lemma attract each other strongly.
+- a verb lemma attracts a construction strongly while the construction attracts the verb lemma only (much more) weakly); - a construction attracts a verb lemma strongly while the verb lemma attracts the construction only (much more) weakly); - 3. both construction and the verb lemma attract each other strongly.